sftcd/openssl/esnistuff/README.md

 Stephen Farrell, stephen.farrell@cs.tcd.ie, 20191026-ish

-I'll put stuff here that'll likely disappear if this matures.
-So the plan would be to delete all this before submitting any PR to the openssl folks.
+I'll put stuff here that'll likely disappear as this matures.
+The plan is to delete all this before submitting PRs to the openssl folks.
 Over time, I'll likely move any documentation, test code etc into the proper openssl test framework.

 This builds ok on both 64 and 32 bit Ubuntus and (nominally) doesn't leak according to valgrind.
 It works e.g. when talking to www.cloudflare.com with e.g. ietf.org as the value inside the encrypted SNI.
-Server-side stuff seems to work when talking to itself, and an NSS client.
-We've integrated the server side into [lighttpd](./lighttpd.md) and [nginx](./nginx.md).
+Server-side stuff seems to work when talking to itself, an NSS client and the server sides: [lighttpd](./lighttpd.md) and [nginx](./nginx.md).

+There's some doxygen-generated documentation [here](api.html).

-**We haven't done any significant testing.
+**We haven't done much testing.
 Use at your own risk.**

-Here's our [design doc](./design.md) that'll hopefully explain more about how it works and what it does.
-(That's not yet updated for draft-03 stuff really.)

 # State-of-play...

 There's a [TODO list](#todos) at the end.

 Most recent first...

-- Added an option to cause client to produce borked ciphertext so I could test my server's tracing in that scenario.
-To get the client to do that you first need to have tracing compiled in (see below) and set an environment variable called ``OPENSSL_BREAK_ESNI`` to some value.
-If you do that, then the client will overwrite the first 16 octets of the ESNI ciphertext with 0xaa values.
-That also allowed me to fix some server-side tracing I couldn't otherwise easily exercise.

 - Started to make changes due to internal review of man pages.
 Some of those changes are just man page text, others change function names to